AGF Model 5300A Drum, Drip (Auxiliary Drain Valve)

 - Shipped from locations throughout the U.S. for fast arrival times

 - Buy with PayPal or our one-step checkout

-Drum drips—also known as low-point drains, condenstate drains, or auxiliary drains—are installed where water trapped in fire protection piping can't get to the main drain.
-This device features a 2" x 12" condensate nipple and two 1" valves, making it suitable for:
+Drum drips also known as low-point drains, condensate drains, or auxiliary drains are installed where water trapped in fire protection piping can't get to the main drain.
+This device features a 2 in. x 12 in. condensate nipple and two 1 in. valves, making it suitable for:

 - Dry or preaction fire sprinkler systems

-The large nipple featured with an auxiliary drain allows water or condensation to drip out of the pipes above, reducing corrosion and freeze-related damage with regular use.
+The large nipple featured with any auxiliary drain allows water or condensation to drip out of the pipes above reducing corrosion and freeze-related damage with regular use.

 - Comply with NFPA 13 and NFPA 25's requirements for auxiliary drains

 - Make operation easy with easy-turn, high-quality brass ball valves